tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

 **What is a Filegroup?**

 A filegroup is a logical structure to group objects in a database.
-Don’t confuse filegroups with actual files (.mdf, .ddf, .ndf, .ldf, etc.).
+Don't confuse filegroups with actual files (.mdf, .ddf, .ndf, .ldf, etc.).
 You can have multiple filegroups per database.
 One filegroup will be the primary, and all system tables are stored on it.
 Then, you add additional filegroups.
 You can specify one filegroup as the default, and objects not specifically assigned to a filegroup will exist in the default.
 In a filegroup, you can have multiple files. <p align = "center">

  ![][1]</p>